 Stand with your feet shoulder-width apart and your toes angled slightly outward.
 Lift your right leg in a circular “roundhouse” motion up to hip-height.
 As you place your foot down a few inches to the side of your foot’s starting position, squat down until your thighs are parallel to the floor.
 Straighten back up to starting position and repeat the same “roundhouse” movement with your left leg.
 Flow smoothly from one rep to the next with no breaks in between.
 Do 12 reps each side.
 Work up to three sets.

-To banish all excess fat from your rearview, Kirsh also suggests eating a healthy diet and doing 45 minutes of cardio daily.
+To banish all excess fat from your rearview, in addition to your butt workouts, Kirsh also suggests eating a healthy diet and doing 45 minutes of cardio daily.

 You know about the double chin, so how about the double butt?
 That’s when your butt has an extra fold to it.
-If you’ve got one, Lara Hudson, star of the “10 Minute Solution: Pilates” DVDs, says that the absolute best moves to lose a double butt are exercises that combine cardio and strength training, such as cross-country skiing or pulling a Rocky by running up (and down) stairs, along with performing Prone Leg Circles.
+If you’ve got one, Lara Hudson, star of the “10 Minute Solution: Pilates” DVDs, says that the absolute butt workouts to lose a double butt combine cardio and strength training, such as cross-country skiing or pulling a Rocky by running up (and down) stairs, along with performing Prone Leg Circles.

 “I love Prone Leg Circles for this particular issue because it tones the lower back as well as the buttocks, hamstrings and inner and outer thighs,” Hudson says.